 One day a respectable-looking gentleman with a young lady, to all appearance his wife, came into Spyer's and spent several hours looking at diamonds.
 One cross and ear-rings, valued at \$5,000 seemed to strike the young wife's eye.
-The husband deemyred at the eye.
 The husband demurred at the price.
 The wife playfully coaxed him to buy.
-"Well, well, I will think about it," said he, as they departed without buying.
+"Well, well, I will think about it," said he, as they departed without buying. it," said buying.